Kanzaki-H-SCT/Project-iota/README.md

 - `deleteOtherFromChat(chatMid, [userMid])` - kickoutFromGroup.
 - `deleteSelfFromChat` - leaveGroup.

-  Following is all the new Chats Service function, while there's no compare anymore.
+  Following is all the new Chats Service function, while there's no more comparison.

   - getChatRoomAnnouncementsBulk
   - getChatRoomAnnouncements